octoTurnip/ha-flipped-utilities/README.md

 If an invalid or no scheme is provided, it will default to `Tonal Spot` or the globally set scheme.

-## Contrast Level
+### Contrast Level

 Each scheme can also be provided with a custom contrast from -1 to 1.
 Value outside of this range are clamped to it.
 If an invalid or no value is provided it will default to `0`.

-## Specification Version
+### Specification Version

 With the Material Expressive update, Material Design 3 now has new specifications for color themes.
 You can choose between the original `2021` color specification, or the updated `2025` specification.
 Combine the `2025` specification with the `Expressive` scheme to use the new Material Expressive palette.

-## Platform
+### Platform

 Material Expressive also comes with two platform options when using the 2025 color specification - `Phone` and `Watch`.
 While you probably want to keep this at the default `Phone` setting, you have the ability to choose.

+## Style Options

+A refresh is required for style options to apply.

-## Style Upgrades
+### Style Upgrades

 If you want to disable the Material Design 3 component upgrades, toggle Style Upgrades off.
-Doing so will still allow you to set custom color themes.
+Doing so will still allow you to set custom color themes, but will disable any other options in this section.

+### Card Type

+The Material Design 3 specification has [three different card type style variations](https://m3.material.io/components/cards/overview#ccabd69f-a01a-4b55-868f-9428f244c4bd).
+You can choose which one will be used as the default card style here.
+You can also choose to make cards transparent.

+Some cards, like those found in the configuration pages, already have the attribute `outlined`.
+This attribute will supercede the default `elevated` card style or user chosen card type.

 # Material Design 3 Components